johnf24/rails-todo-list-project/README.md

 ### Installation Instructions

 1.)
-Clone rails-to-do-list-repository</br>
+Clone rails-to-do-list-project repository</br>
 2.)
 Open terminal and navigate to repository</br>
 3.)
 Run Rails Server with command ‘rails server’</br>
 4.)
-In your browser navigate to Navigate to browser to http://localhost:3000/todo_lists
+In your browser navigate to http://localhost:3000/todo_lists